-Meet dalgona coffee – it takes five minutes to make (or slightly more if you don’t have an electric whisk), requires just three ingredients (all pantry staples and easily available) and should win you the approval of your Instagram and TikTok followers.
+Meet dalgona coffee, the viral recipe that first took social media by storm at the start of the pandemic.
+It takes five minutes to make (or slightly more if you don’t have an electric whisk) and requires just three ingredients (all pantry staples and easily available).

 What is dalgona coffee?

-Named after a Korean candy, dalgona coffee is arguably a latte or cappuccino in reverse.
+Named after the Korean candy dalgona, which has more recently become well known through a nerve-racking Squid Game challenge, dalgona coffee is arguably a latte or cappuccino in reverse.
 In dalgona coffee, coffee and sugar are aerated to create a cloud-like, foamy froth.
-This mixture is then dolloped onto milk, creating a two-layer coffee concoction – 2020’s answer to the Internet’s addiction to “fluffy” foods (remember soufflé pancakes?).
+This mixture is then dolloped onto milk, creating a two-layer coffee concoction – an addition to the list of Internet-popular “fluffy” foods (remember soufflé pancakes?).

-The term “dalgona coffee” was virtually non-existent in Google searches before late January.
-By February, several Korean YouTubers had started posting videos, and the rest, as they say, is Internet history.
-The #dalgonacoffee hashtag now has over 130 million views on TikTok alone (as of the time of writing), is used on more than 170,000 Instagram posts and has millions of views on YouTube (this video alone has been watched over nine million times).
+The term “dalgona coffee” was virtually non-existent in Google searches before late January 2021.
+By February of that year, several Korean YouTubers started posting videos, and the rest, as they say, is Internet history.
+As of 1 March 2022, the #dalgonacoffee hashtag has been used on close to 600,000 Instagram posts and has millions of views on YouTube (this video alone has been watched over 13 million times).

-Intrigued?
-Here’s how you too can make dalgona coffee from the comfort of your home...
+Here’s how you too can make dalgona coffee from the comfort of your own home:

 - 2 tbsp sugar

 - 2 tbsp hot water (needs to be hot or boiling)

 - milk (hot/cold depending on how you want your final drink; the amount depends on personal preference)